DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/12-19 2D Art Meeting Notes.md

 ### Thinner Sleeves
 - The baggier sleeves Allister has rn would probably interfere with combat if he was a close-range fighter.
 - Also, baggier sleeves kinda interfere with the idea of trying to add some type of gauntlet or something to his forearms.
-- If we do want some type of layering to his design, we could have him wear something heavier around his shoulders & upper arms
+- If we do want some type of layering to his design, we could have him wear something heavier around his shoulders & upper arms (like a light shoulder pad or something) while keeping the forearms more fitted.

+### Less Metallic
+- Heavy me

 # Updated Character Art
 - The skin tone of Hidetomo looks fine in the *undithered* version of the portrait.
 However, the dithered version makes him look unnaturally green.